binarylogic/authlogic/README.md

 session.destroy
 ```

-After a session has been created, you can persist it across requests.
+After a session has been created, you can persist it (i.e. **finding** the record) across requests.
 Thus keeping the user logged in:

 ``` ruby
 session = UserSession.find